int-brain-lab/iblviewer/README.md

 The small added part related to IBL allows scientists to view their data and models for further analysis.
 From electrophysiological data to neuronal connectivity, this tool allows simple and effective 3D visualization for many use-cases like multi-slicing and time series even on volumes.
 In that case, you will use `from iblviewer.mouse_brain import MouseBrainViewer`

+This viewer is also featured with an optional QT user interface with more advanced functionalities like dynamic statistics.
+In the terminal, type `iblviewer` and see what parameters are available.
+The viewer launches by default with a Qt UI.

 ## Installation
 ```bash
 pip install git+https://github.com/int-brain-lab/iblviewer.git